kumaashi/RaspberryPI/RPIZEROW/Sample_V3D_01/readme.md

-# Raspberry PI Zero W HDMI Audio experiment 03 use to DREQ signal from HDMI when using DMA
+# Raspberry PI Zero W V3D 01 only initialize V3D and QPU and clear color command on rendering pass.
 ----

-## WAV

-SevillaAlbeniz.wav : Sevilla-Suite Espanola, Op.47 by Isaac Albeniz : kumaashi(Guitar)